 On the other hand, if you are a small enterprise or have a large enterprise but are wrestling with a very specific, well-defined problem, smaller might be smarter and better.

-CSR exists to create greater happiness and wealth for businesses and their owners.
+CSR exists to create greater happiness and wealth for businesses and their leaders.
 We get into the specifics of each business or client’s current strategic plan and then work ‘from the inside’ to make meaningful and financially rewarding improvements.
 This requires passion, camaraderie, insightfulness, tenacity, versatility, and hard (hands-on) work, all of which are hallmarks of CSR’s approach.

 I don’t know of any big consulting firm that does it for the client population we serve, in the way we do it, and with our compensation model.